whitneyburton/portfolios/20170920-john-boudreaux-m2.md

 * [GitHub URL](https://github.com/johnmboudreaux/complete-me)
 * [Original Assignment](http://frontend.turing.io/projects/complete-me.html)

 This was so cool.
 Being able to incorporate a project into a project was awesome.
-I really look forward to doing sometyhing like tis again in the future.
+I really look forward to doing something like this again in the future.
+It was baffling to watch how the trie was constructed behind the scenes.

 * [Evaluation scores and Comments](https://github.com/turingschool/front-end-submissions-public/blob/master/1706/mod-2/completeMe/john.md)